sangwoomo/ml-resources/README.md

 # Some resources for ML research

-Very personal and biased selection of ML resources.
+Personal and biased selection of ML resources.

-**Disclaimer**: I'm a noivce in ML research, and I read only a few of the list.
+**Disclaimer:** I'm a noivce in ML research, and I read only a few of the list.

 ## Table of Contents
 - [Machine Learning](#machine-learning)